-We are a holding company and conduct our business in China through our 71.56% majority-owned subsidiary, Sinovac Beijing, our wholly owned subsidiaries, Tangshan Yian, Sinovac R&D (formerly known as Sinovac Biological) and Sinovac Hong Kong, and our 55%-owned joint venture Sinovac Dalian.
+We are a holding company and conduct our business in China through our 73.09% majority-owned subsidiary, Sinovac Beijing, our wholly owned subsidiaries, Tangshan Yian, Sinovac R&D (formerly known as Sinovac Biological) and Sinovac Hong Kong, and our 55%-owned joint venture Sinovac Dalian.
 Sinovac Beijing was incorporated on April 28, 2001, Tangshan Yian was incorporated on February 9, 1993, Sinovac Hong Kong was incorporated on October 21, 2008, Sinovac R&D (formerly known as Sinovac Biological) was incorporated on May 7, 2009, and Sinovac Dalian was established on January 19, 2010.

 We were incorporated in Antigua and Barbuda on March 1, 1999.
 Before we adopted our current name on October 21, 2003, we were called Net-Force System Inc. and were primarily engaged in the online gaming business.
 We were quoted on the OTC Bulletin Board on February 21, 2003.
 In September 2003, we issued ten million new shares to Lily Wang, one of our then principal shareholders to acquire a 51% equity interest in Sinovac Beijing.
-Ms. Wang had contracted to purchase these shares from certain of Sinovac Beijing was transferred to us directly from those shareholders and was recorded under applicable PRC law transfer documents as a cash transaction.
+Ms. Wang had contracted to purchase these shares from certain of Sinovac Beijing's then shareholders for cash immediately before the above 51% share transfer.
+However, this 51% equity interest in Sinovac Beijing was transferred to us directly from those shareholders and was recorded under applicable PRC law transfer documents as a cash transaction.
 Lily Wang was responsible for paying the cash to those shareholders.
 The transfer of the Sinovac Beijing equity interest to us was registered and approved by PRC government authorities in August 2004.
 In September 2004, we acquired an additional 20.6% equity interest in Sinovac Beijing for approximately \$3.3 million in cash.
-We currently own 71.56% of the equity interest in Sinovac Beijing.
+In October 2011, we further acquired an additional 1.53% equity interest in Sinovac Beijing through contributing the dividends declared to Sinovac Hong Kong but unpaid in amount of \$2.9 million.
+We currently own 73.09% of the equity interest in Sinovac Beijing.